Dynamic Variation:

 Imagine standing here!

-At 1,180 meters above sea level, Trolltunga, 'The Troll tongue', is sure to give you a fantastic view.
+At 1,180 metres above sea level, Trolltunga, 'The Troll tongue', offers a fantastic view.

 Legend has it that Trolltunga was named after a troll that was confident that it wouldn't turn into a rock after being exposed to the sun.